 Satisfactory Academic Progress

 To be eligible for federal student aid, a student must show academic progress toward a stated degree goal.
 A student's academic progress is checked at the end of each semester.
-Beginning with the 2008-2009 school year, students should receive a warning notification if they are in danger of losing their financial aid.
+Students will receive a warning notification if they are in danger of losing their financial aid.
 The student must meet the following standards of academic progress:

 - Grade Point Average (GPA).
 A student must meet the University's minimum academic GPA requirement for the student's respective academic class level.
 The institutional GPA minimums are as follows: